+Diff

+Differential Diagnosis for Targeted Parent:

-Targeted Parent Abusive: Is the targeted parent abusing the □ yes □ no child in some way, thereby creating the child's attachment pathology toward that parent?
+Targeted Parent Abusive: Is the targeted parent abusing the child in some way, thereby creating the child's attachment pathology toward that parent? □ yes □no

+If yes, identify the DSM-5 Child Abuse diag nosis invo olved:

-- Child Physical Abuse (V995.54) □ yes □ no
+Child Physical Abuse (V995.54) □ yes □ no

-- Child Sexual Abuse (V995.53) □ yes □ no
+Child Sexual Abuse (V995.53) □ yes □no

-- Child Neglect (V995.52) □ yes □ no
+Child Neglect (V995.52) □ yes □ no

+Child Psychological Abuse (V995.51) □ yes □ no

 Differential Diagnosis - Allied Parent:

-Allied Parent Abusive: Is the allied parent psychologically abusing the child (DSM-5 V995.51 Child Psychological Abuse) by creating a shared (induced) persecutory delusion and false (factitious) attachment pathology in the child for the secondary gain of manipulating the court's decisions regarding child stody, and to meet the allied parent's own emotional and ychological needs? • Persecutory Delusion (shared): Does the allied parent have a persecutory delusion surrounding the other parent, and does the child share this persecutory belief (a fixed and false belief that the child is being malevolently treated in some way)? □ yes □ no • Factitious Attachment Pathology: Does the child have a false (factitious) attachment pathology imposed on the child by the pathogenic parenting of the allied parent (DSM-5 300.19 Factitious Disorder Imposed on Another)? □ yes 🗆 no • Spousal Psychological Abuse: Is the allied parent using the child's induced pathology as a weapon of spousal emotional and psychological abuse of the targeted parent (DSM-5 V995.82 Spouse or Partner Abuse, Psychological)? □ yes 🗆 no Family S ystems Pathology • Triangulation: Is the child being triangulated into the spousal conflict surrounding the divorce? □ yes 🗆 no • Cross-generational Coalition: Is there a cross- generational coalition of the child with the one parent against the other parent? □ yes □ no • Emotional Cutoff: Is there an emotional cutoff between the child and a parent? □ yes 🗆 no • Inverted Hierarchy: Is there an inverted hierarchy in the family?
-(Does the child judge the parent's adequacy as if the parent was the child and the child was the parent?) □ yes □ no • Enmeshment: Do the parent and child have an enmeshed relationship? □ yes □ no impleme diagnose lance is problematic in development and will be problematic in ntation.
-Following the recommendations of this Guidance will le d and un-treated Child Psychological Abuse in the family courts narcissistic-borderline-dark personality parents). thing that causes severe attachment pathology is child abuse by The diagnostic question to be answered is which parent is abus In all cases of severe attachment pathology displayed by the child surrounding court- involved custody conflict, a proper risk assessment for child abuse needs to be conducted to the appropriate differential diagnoses for each parent. - nostic assessment for a delusional thought disorder is a Mental S and perception as described by Martin (1990), Status Ex am of From Martin: "Thought and Perception.
+Allied Parent Abusive: Is the allied parent ps abusing the child (DSM-5 V995.51 Child Psych creating a shared (induced) persecutory delus (factitious) attachment pathology in the child gain of manipulating the court's decisions rega nological A sion and fa for the se abuse) by alse condary □ yes □ no

+custody, and to meet the allied parent's own emotional and osychological needs?
+Persecutory Delusion (shared): Does the allied parent have a persecutory delusion surrounding the other parent, and does the child share this persecutory belief (a fixed and false belief that the child is being malevolently treated in some way)? □ yes □no Factitious Attachment Pathology: Does the child have a false (factitious) attachment pathology imposed on the child by the pathogenic parenting of the allied parent (DSM-5 300.19 Factitious Disorder Imposed on Another)? □ yes □ no Spousal Psychological Abuse: Is the allied parent using the child's induced pathology as a weapon of spousal emotional and psychological abuse of the targeted parent (DSM-5 V995.82 Spouse or Partner Abuse, Psychological)? □ yes □no Family Systems Pathology Triangulation: Is the child being triangulated into the spousal conflict surrounding the divorce? □yes □no • Cross-generational Coalition: Is there a cross- generational coalition of the child with the one parent against the other parent? □yes □no Emotional Cutoff: Is there an emotional cutoff between the child and a parent? □yes □no Inverted Hierarchy: Is there an inverted hierarchy in the family?
+(Does the child judge the parent's adequacy as if the parent was the child and the child was the parent?) □ yes □no Enmeshment: Do the parent and child have an enmeshed relationship? □yes □no

+The only thing that causes severe attachment pathology is child abuse by one parent or the other.
+The diagnostic question to be answered is which parent is abusing the child?

+In all cases of severe attachment pathology displayed by the child surrounding court-involved custody conflict, a proper risk assessment for child abuse needs to be conducted to the appropriate differential diagnoses for each parent.

+The diagnostic assessment for a delusional thought disorder is a Mental Status Exam of thought and perception as described by Martin (1990),

+From Martin: "Thought and Perception.
 The inability to process information correctly is part of the definition of psychotic thinking.
 How the patient perceives and responds to stimuli is therefore a critical psychiatric assessment.
 Does the patient harbor realistic concerns, or are these concerns elevated to the level of irrational fear?
 Is the patient responding in exaggerated fashion to actual events, or is there no discernible basis in reality for the patient's beliefs or behavior?"